 What information do I need to make a reservation?

 Have a confirmed count of how many people will be joining you.
 You’ll have to provide their names when making the reservation but the only person who will get their ID checked is the party leader.
-The reservation will only be under one name and that person must be present at the Supai Village with valid ID on your starting date for the reservation to be valid.
+The reservation will only be under one name.
+Also, that person must be present at the Supai Village with a valid ID on your starting date for the reservation to be valid.
 All visitors are required to carry a valid ID while on Havasupai land.

 Be flexible on your dates in case the week you want is already taken.
 Weekends are more popular than weekdays and tend to fill up fast.
 Summer months are also the most popular time to go.

 How many people can be on a reservation?